briansimiyuj/doctor-appointment-app/README.md

           2. Fill in the doctor's name, image and speciality
           3. Attach onSelectDoctor function to the parent div to select the doctor

+      ### Consultation Type Selector Component

+      Consultation Type Selector component will be used to select the consultation type

+        1. Create a Consultation Type Selector component and mount it on the Modal Body component
+        2. Make two radio inputs for the online and in-person consultation types

       ### Reschedule Modal Footer Component

       Modal Footer component will display a button to confirm the rescheduling of the appointment and a button to close the modal.
 It will be similar to cancel appointment and reject appointment modal footers.